 Panning for Gold

-If you've ever wanted to be a miner 49er, then Lake Anna State Park is where you want to be.
-Start out with a guided tour of the Goodwin gold mine, learning all about its rich history, and then try your hand at panning for gold in the stream located next to it.
-The historical adventure has a small fee but you will come away learning so much about gold mining.
+If you've ever wanted to be a miner 49er and pan for gold, then Lake Anna State Park is where you want to be.
+You will start out with a guided tour of the Goodwin Gold Mine, learning all about its rich history, and then try your hand at panning for gold in the stream located next to it.
+The historical adventure has a small fee, but you will come away learning so much about gold mining.
+You may even find a bit of gold.

 Taking Goodwin Gold Mine Tours

 For the avid adventurist and historian, the rangers at Lake Anna State Park offer guided tours of the Goldwin Gold Mine.
 Getting to the gold mine involves some walking so ensure those comfortable shoes are in your rig.
-You will start out on the flat Mill pond trail and travel to a feeder that is on the large lake in the area, where the ranger will let you know this is where Hailey's Mill stood.
-Next, you will trek along the Pigeon Run Trail and along a road that goes into the quiet forest and crosses over a stream.
+You will start at the Mill Pond Trail and travel to a path that meanders along the lake, where the ranger will let you know this is where Hailey's Mill stood.
+Next, you will trek along the Pigeon Run Trail and on the path that goes into the quiet forest and crosses over a stream.
 The final leg brings you to the gold mine, but you will travel a long way back up the road before you actually reach the gold mine in the forest.
 You will be able to explore the trenches of the gold mine, along with the ruins as you learn about the historical significance it brings to Lake Anna State Park.